jspm/jspm.org/pages/docs/workflows.md

 run = 'deno --unstable run -A --no-check --import-map importmap.json deno-generate.ts'
 ```

-For an easier `chomp deno-generate` execution that will first ensure the import map is up-to-date in the task graph.
+For an easier `chomp deno-generate` execution that will first ensure the import map is up to date in the task graph.